nickthorpe71/fes/README.md

 -   define component structure
 -   differentiate reusable and specific components
+-   any descriptions should be able to be substituted with a prompt
 -   define abstract state
 -   prevent "bad states" ex. being in an error and success state at the same time
 -   understand the scope of states and where they might be tracked in the application